Optimization of the design of a motor

 FEA Modelling and validation with No-load analysis:

-For material definition of each motor parts and to capture with more precision the magnetic and thermal behaviours of the machine, we have focus on the material properties (magnetic, electric, thermal, loss) depending on the temperature for steel and magnet parts such as BH curves, magnet Magnetization/Demagnetization curves, copper resistivity …
+The machine CAD is modelled in 2D using the JMAG-Designer software (a FEA simulation software for electromechanical system designs such as Generators, Motors, Transformers, …).
+We followed the standard procedures of FEA to build the model for the analysis.
+For material definition of each motor parts and to capture with more precision the magnetic and thermal behaviours of the machine, we have focus on the material properties (magnetic, electric, thermal, loss) depending on the temperature for steel and magnet parts such as BH curves, magnet Magnetization/Demagnetization curves, copper resistivity … |

+For mesh generation and because of rotation motion, we used the slide mesh method to generate optimal mesh elements on the parts and the rotational mesh with aligned nodes into the airgap region in order to remove the mesh noises for more accuracy of torque/force calculations.
 To validate this FEA model, we simulated the no-load analysis to calculate the Cogging torque and the BackEMF voltages at different rotation speeds and compare them to the experimental measurements.
-The obtained results showed that the FEA model settings match well with the physical experience model.
+The obtained results showed that the FEA model settings match well with the physical experience model. |

-After validation of the model, we performed the followings calculations for different rotation speeds and voltage sources:
+Magnetic & Thermal behaviours simulations using Load analysis: After validation of the model, we performed the followings calculations for different rotation speeds and voltage sources:

 Parameters Analysis for motor performances optimization